Frequently Asked Questions

 • We don’t count runs, we count vertical feet

-• Avalanche airbag backpack is supplied for each guest along with a radio, harness, avalanche rescue equipment and the training to know how to use it
+• Avalanche airbag backpack is supplied for each guest along with a radio, harness, avalanche rescue equipment and the training to use it

 • Snowcat backup is included in your package